 As a Manhattan-based non-profit, we were living and working in New York City on September 11, 2001.
 We saw how that day changed our city, our country, and the world.
-We saw how First Responders worked tirelessly to keep our city and country safe.
-In the intervening years, we have seen threats to our safety increase, and we have seen the increasingly hard jobs we, as Americans, ask of First Responders all across our country.
+We saw how first responders worked tirelessly to keep our city and country safe.
+In the years since, we’ve seen threats to our safety increase, and witnessed the increasingly hard jobs we, as Americans, ask of first responders all across our country.

 We want to thank you for the work you do on a daily basis and we want to help you, if you have Post Traumatic Stress or physical injuries from the job, get back on your feet again.

 By the time one of our dogs is paired with you, that dog has at least 10,000 hours of socialization, which means it has been to schools, libraries, houses of worship, baseball games, kids’ football games, to the movies, on city busses and on trains, and in Manhattan for countless weekends.
 It means it has been exposed to so many different experiences and people, that it’s learned to take everything in stride – so that you can, once again, as well.

 And because all our dogs are raised in prison, they have developed an empathy and responsiveness to humans which we have never seen in any other dogs.
 Our dogs live in prison with “puppy raisers,” who are people who generally feel vulnerable and emotionally fragile.
 Our dogs learn, instinctively, to help people who need them.

-A lot of our First Responders have hit rock bottom by the time they come to us: they may have tried self-medicating; their families may have fallen apart or threatened to; they are taking more prescription medications than they want to; they may have thought about or tried to commit suicide.
-And then they get a Puppies Behind Bars Backup Buddy and for reasons, to be honest, that even we do not fully understand, their lives change.
-The dogs provide the confidence needed for our First Responders to re-engage with their families and the world.
+A lot of our first responders have hit rock bottom by the time they come to us: they may have tried self-medicating; their families may have fallen apart or threatened to; they are taking more prescription medications than they want to; they may have thought about or tried to commit suicide.
+And then they get a Puppies Behind Bars Backup Buddy® and for reasons, to be honest, that even we do not fully understand, their lives change.
+The dogs provide the confidence needed for our first responders to re-engage with their families and the world.